This post may contain affiliate links, please see the privacy policy for details.

 - Remove the dough and separate into 2 pieces.
 Make 2 dough balls, wrap in plastic wrap and then refrigerate for a few hours.

-- Preheat oven to 375 degrees F. Prepare baking sheets with parchment and set aside.
+- Preheat oven to 375°F. Prepare baking sheets with parchment and set aside.

 - For the filling, mix the powdered sugar with the cream cheese until combined.

 - Cut the dough into a big square and then remove the edges.
-Next, cut the square into small squares that measure 2"x2"..
+Next, cut it into 2-inch squares.

-- On the diagonal of each small square, apply some of the cream cheese mixture and some jam.
+- On the diagonal of each small square, apply about half a teaspoon of the cream cheese mixture and the same amount of jam.
 Fold one edge in and then the other.
 Seal the edges with water.

 - Bake for approximately 12 minutes.
 Sprinkle lightly with powdered sugar before serving.